 Brian Ardinger: I’m curious to get your insight into whether you think this problem should be tackled across the entire organization.
-Should it be siloed?
+Should it done in silos?
 We’ve heard experts in different areas tackle this from different sides with different areas of effectiveness.
 What’s your thought on how innovation should be attacked from an organization perspective?

 Tendayi Viki: So that’s interesting, especially when you’re talking about the Lean Startup Movement, right.
 One of the problems we had at the beginning of our movement was being allowed to do the work.
 How do we even get the space to be allowed to test ideas, run experiments, do Agile, Design Thinking?
 And so what we did was we fought really hard to get these spaces created for us because we needed to show that you can actually work this way.
 And now I think we have a different problem.
 I think the problem we have now is what we call the problem of success.

 If you are in a discussion of whether innovation should happen inside or outside your organization, you have to ask yourself a question.
 What happens when you find something that works?
 What happens when you find a business model that works or when you find that idea that works and now you need light resources to scale.
 And you know what?
 I’ve heard people flippantly say, well, the company will just spin me out.
 Creating a spinout, it’s actually more difficult.
 And requires much more leadership, attention, and legal and procurement than actually just scaling a product.
 And so even getting spun out requires some integration back into the company so that these decisions can be made.